Big Plans for a Small House – Haggai 2

 15 The angel of Adonai called to Abraham a second time from heaven 16 and said, “By myself I swear—it is a declaration of Adonai—because you have done this thing, and you did not withhold your son, your only son, 17 I will richly bless you and bountifully multiply your seed like the stars of heaven, and like the sand that is on the seashore, and your seed will possess the gate of his enemies.
 18 In your seed all the nations of the earth will be blessed—because you obeyed My voice.”
 Genesis 22:15-18 (TLV)

-All nations on earth are being blessed today by the abundant grace and mercy that flows from the sacrifice of Jesus, the seed of Abraham, given for the forgiveness of sins.
-In Him, all believers may enjoy eternal life with the Lord.
+All nations on earth are being blessed today by the abundant grace and mercy that flows from the sacrifice of Jesus, the seed of Abraham, given for the forgiveness of our sins.
+In Him, all believers may enjoy an eternal life in the presence of the Lord.

-Christ and His coming kingdom will be a major focus of the prophecies we look at from Medo-Persian times.
-We will start with the ones the prophet Haggai brought to the returned exiles in Judah.
+Christ and His coming kingdom will be a major focus of the prophecies from Medo-Persian times.
+We will start with the ones the from prophet Haggai, first shared with the returned exiles in Judah.

 kohen gadol – means High Priest.